UlyssesZh/alda-rb/README.md

 # Alda-rb

 A Ruby library for live-coding music with [Alda](https://alda.io/).
-Also provides a Alda DSL in Ruby.
+Also provides an Alda DSL in Ruby.

 ## Installation